wordofwarning/wordofwarning.org/current/2016-autumnwinter/wohead/index.md

 >*Original… innovative…*<br><a href="http://www.ayoungertheatre.com/review-comeback-special-shoreditch-town-hall" target="_blank">A Younger Theatre</a>

 #### Credits
 Co-commissioned by Shoreditch Town Hall, Theatre in the Mill + South Street Arts Centre.
 A Jerwood Charitable Foundation/Bristol Old Vic Ferment Commission.
 Developed at MAKE, Bios, Greenwich and Lewisham Young People's Theatre + the New Wolsey Theatre.
 Initially supported through a 2014 Dance and the Homemade Commission by Chisenhale Dance Space.
-Supported using public funding by the National Lottery through Arts Council England.<br>Photo***?*** by Manuel Vason | Trailer by Rosie Powell
+Supported using public funding by the National Lottery through Arts Council England.<br>Image by Manuel Vason | Trailer by Rosie Powell

 #### Websites
 <a href="http://gregwohead.com" target="_blank">gregwohead.com</a> | <a href="http://twitter.com/gregwohead" target="_blank">@gregwohead</a> | <a href="http://twitter.com/hashtag/ComebackSpecial" target="_blank">#ComebackSpecial</a>